dfelinto/blender-manual/manual/render/cycles/light_settings.rst

 .. _bpy.types.CyclesLightSettings.is_caustics_light:

 Shadow Caustics
-   Mark a light to be a refractive caustic caster.
+   Mark a light as a refractive caustic caster.
 This setting can be used in conjunction with the :ref:`Cast and Receive caustics object settings <bpy.types.CyclesObjectSettings.is_caustics_caster>` to selectively speed up refractive caustic rendering of select objects.